dog-4098555__480

 Simon still follows me everywhere, creaky and wobbly and visibly relieved when I settle down in one spot.
 He lies in our dining room each morning, not only catching a sunbath but keeping one eye on me as I write in the kitchen.

-He always loves his dinnertime at 4:00 p.m. prompt, circling around while I place his dog food in his bowl.
+He loves his dinnertime at 4:00 p.m. prompt, circling around while I place his dog food in his bowl.
 He adores his treats.
 He smiles.
 He still makes three slow turns before easing down into his doggie bed each night.
-He’ll give a content sigh after close his eyes.
+He’ll give a content sigh after he closes his eyes.

 In his young pup days Simon was a great watchdog, alerting us if anyone set foot on our property.
 He’d stay by my side protectively if any repairman or stranger came to our home.
 He taught my sons kindness and responsibility.

-He showed understanding when I’d put him on his outside leash, get distracted and forget to bring him back in.
-An hour later I’d remember and dash to get him.
-One time I did this when it was cold and rainy and I felt shame as I wiped him down with a towel.
+He showed understanding.
+One cold, rainy day, I put him on his outside leash, got distracted, and forgot to bring him back in.
+Half hour later, I remembered and dashed to get him.
+I felt shame as I wiped him down with a towel.
 “I’m so sorry,” I murmured, leaning my face into his damp forehead.
 Simon wagged his tail.

 Simon has taught me several big lessons in life—how to live in the moment, how to love unconditionally, and how to forgive.